chris-bastian/aem-synonyms-stemming-multiword/README.md

 ## Step-by-step guide
 1. Upload package
-   Use the attached package to AEM using Package Manager.
+   Use the attached package (mybrand-test.zip) to AEM using Package Manager.
 This will add nodes to "/oak:index/mybrand"
 2. Check mybrand
    Open http://localhost:4502/crx/de/index.jsp#/oak%3Aindex and check "mybrand" is added to crx This package contains the following: